shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 ## The Hackathon

-The [Sex Tech Hackathon](https://hack.touchyfeely.tech/) co-hosted by [Touchy Feely Tech](https://hack.touchyfeely.tech/), [Hervisions](https://hervisions.world/), [Kinky Makers](https://kinkymakers.com/), [Creative Code Utrecht](https://creativecodingutrecht.nl/) took place on May 1-2, 2021 as part of the Rainbows End online festival.
-It was the second Sex Tech Hackathon, back within months of the first by popular demand.
-I found out about it through sex tech writer, [Carolyn Stransky](https://twitter.com/carolstran/status/1388772122940649475?s=20), on Twitter.
+Within months of organizing the first [Sex Tech Hackathon](https://hack.touchyfeely.tech/), the co-hosts ran a second one on may May 1–2, 2021 as part of the Rainbows End online festival.
+I hadn’t heard of any of them — [Touchy Feely Tech](https://hack.touchyfeely.tech/), [Hervisions](https://hervisions.world/), [Kinky Makers](https://kinkymakers.com/), [Creative Code Utrecht](https://creativecodingutrecht.nl/).
+I stumbled upon the event one more morning lying in bed, scrolling through [Carolyn Stransky](https://twitter.com/carolstran/status/1388772122940649475?s=20)’s tweets.

-The hackathon's consortium of organizers invited "artists, academics, activists, thinkers and tinkerers from all backgrounds and perspectives to take part" and also had numerous talks by makers and people in sex tech.
-I joined out of curiosity because I knew nothing about the topic and almost treated it like a conference.
+The hackathon’s consortium of organizers invited “artists, academics, activists, thinkers and tinkerers from all backgrounds and perspectives to take part” and also had numerous talks by makers and people in sex tech.
+I knew nothing about sex tech, but the idea was enough for me to pay $40 to join (the only hackathon I’ve ever paid for).
+I almost treated it like a conference.

 This year, I teamed up again with my friend [Ghonche Tavoosi](https://twitter.com/glenatavoosi), podcaster, feminist, activist, product manager and community organizer extraordinare.
 Last year, we built a working prototype of audio hugs for the LGBTQ community, [Pride Polyphony](https://pride-polyphony.netlify.app/) with [Emma Lawson](https://www.linkedin.com/in/emma-c-lawson/).
 This year, our friend [Thomas Liano](https://www.linkedin.com/feed/update/urn:li:activity:6794673645546430464/) wanted to address the gap between people wanting to connect to their bodies or find more ways of experiencing pleasure and the availability of inclusive resources to do so.